awaelchli/mosaic-webapp/README.md

-# Image Mosaic - Schweizer Jugend Forscht
+# Image Mosaic - WebApp

-This is the a Mosaicking WebApp created during the study week [*Fascinating Informatics*](https://sjf.ch/) at University of Bern.
+This is the a Mosaicking WebApp created during the study week [*Fascinating Informatics*](https://sjf.ch/) from 9.-13.
+Sept.
+2019 at the University of Bern.

 ## Installation